jagi/meteor-astronomy/_includes/v2/key_concepts/storing_documents.md

 user.save(); // Update document.
 ```

 As you can see, we've used the `save()` method for both insertion and modification of a document.
-Every Astronomy document has a private `_isNew` property that tells Astronomy if it should be inserted or updated.
+Every Astronomy document knows whether it should be inserted or updated, so you only need to call `save()`.

 **Server only call**